olafhartong/PhantomFS/docs_index.md

 **Key concepts:**

 - **Placeholder** — A sparse on-disk entry created the first time a file is stat'd or browsed.
 It stores metadata (name, size, timestamps) but no data.
-The callback that creates it is `GetPlaceholderInfo`.
+The callback that creates it is `GetPlaceholderInfo` — abbreviated `GetPhi` in ProjFS convention, since "Phi" is shorthand for "PlaceholderInfo."
 - **Hydration** — When an application actually reads bytes from a placeholder, ProjFS calls `GetFileData`.
 The provider streams the content; ProjFS caches it.
 This is the primary alert trigger.
 - **Virtualization instance** — Identified by a GUID stored in the root reparse point.
 PhantomFS wipes and re-marks the root on every start to avoid stale state.